Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ### 4 Feb 2022
 * *2 hours* Compared and ranked the models for both the best and second best performing clustering with both methods
-* *4 hours* Analysed the unsupervised task as a whole for both of the models using the two clustering approaches

 ### 5 Feb 2022
 * *6 hours* Set up overleaf dissertation template, researched about and wrote a draft abstract